A Dog Friendly Backyard on a Budget

 • Crushed Limestone – comparable to pea gravel

-• Rubber Mats – these rubber mats are comfy on the paws and hose off nicely
+• Rubber Mats – maybe not surprisingly is that rubber mats are comfy on the paws and hose off nicely

 9. Color in your dog-friendly yard